mamontuka/socket-giant-ha/README.md

         - 3
         - 4
         - 5
+    # relay numbers what act like trigger, instead switch
+      triggers: [1, 2]
     # More VKmodules boards/relay modules with same API can be added below by copying and ajusting
     # example configurations